 I hope the judges enjoyed watching the video as much as I enjoyed the brownies.

 The winners of the awards were announced in a virtual awards ceremony hosted by ITV’s Paul Crone on 4th September 2020.
 Streamed live on their Facebook page to celebrate business excellence in Greater Manchester, and judged by a panel of business peers.
 It also helped raise money for the children’s and young people’s mental health charity, Pennine Care.

-The winner of our category was Sanctum Healthcare so you can see we were up against some tough competition who were able to demonstrate business innovation on a much bigger scale given the current Covid-19 crisis.
+The winner of our category was Sanctum Healthcare — so you can see we were up against some tough competition, who were able to demonstrate business innovation on a much larger scale, given the current Covid-19 crisis.